brevzin/brevzin.github.io/_posts/2018-12-21-spaceship-for-vector.md

     return !(lhs < rhs);
 }

-// use a feature-test macro to conditionally preprocess this operator
+// use the feature-test macro to conditionally preprocess
-// I am not sure at the moment what the correct macro is for operator<=>
+// the spaceship operator (I am not sure at the moment what
+// the correct macro is for operator<=>)
 #if __cpp_spaceship
 template <ThreeWayComparable T>
 compare_3way_type_t<T> operator<=>(vector<T> const& lhs,